 Who is Coyote Jack?

 Greetings!
 Jack Venturo Here!
-I am a multiple award winning artist and filmmaker who loves to grill and cook and smoke and decided what better way to share all of my love and passion for BBQ than to film it and upload it for you to enjoy and be entertained.
+I have been grilling and cooking since 2007 and have loved the hobby and community that comes with outdoor cooking, finding new recipes, flavors and techniques is so much fun.
+I am a multiple award winning artist and filmmaker who loves to grill and cook and smoke.
+In 2020 I decided what better way to share all of my love and passion for BBQ than to film it and upload it for you to enjoy and be entertained.
 I added a puppet for a little fresh flavor as well.
-Start the smoke!
+Start the smokes!

 Jack’s Mini Blurb…